ksxnodemodules/x-iterable-documentation/references/deep-iterable/deep-iterable-base.md

 Returns `true` if `target` is an iterable value which is passed to this function for the first time

+It's good to use to iterate *circular* object/value (e.g. strings, circular arrays ...)

 ### Enum function `DeepIterableBase.DEFAULT_DEEPER`

 ```